italiacardenas/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-** Manufacturing Lots vs Population Mean (T-test)
+** Manufacturing Lots vs Population Mean** (T-test)
 ![Entire_data_ttest.png](https://github.com/italiacardenas/MechaCar_Statistical_Analysis/blob/1c673ce8a448831498edb79ef04311b1d34e2344/Screenshots/Entire_data_ttest.png)
-The P-Value of all manufacturing lots against the entire population mean is 0.06028, this is above the significance level of 0.05 whichc means there is not enough evidence to reject the null hypothesis.
-This means that the PSI across the entire datset is statistically similar to the population mean of 1498.78 PSI.
+**The P-Value of all manufacturing lots against the entire population mean is 0.06028, this is above the significance level of 0.05 which means there is not enough evidence to reject the null hypothesis.
+This means that the PSI across the entire datset is statistically similar to the population mean of 1498.78 PSI.**

 ![ttest_lot1.png](https://github.com/italiacardenas/MechaCar_Statistical_Analysis/blob/1c673ce8a448831498edb79ef04311b1d34e2344/Screenshots/ttest_lot1.png)
-Lot one has a P-Value of exactly 1, this means that the sample is identical to the entire population which means it is not statistically significant.
+**Lot 1 has a P-Value of exactly 1, this means that the sample is identical to the entire population which means we cannot reject the null hypothesis.**

 ![ttest_lot2.png](https://github.com/italiacardenas/MechaCar_Statistical_Analysis/blob/1c673ce8a448831498edb79ef04311b1d34e2344/Screenshots/ttest_lot2.png)
+**Lot 2 has a P-Value of 0.6072 or ~0.61, there is not enough evidence and therefore, we cannot reject the null hypothesis.**

 ![ttest_lot3.png](https://github.com/italiacardenas/MechaCar_Statistical_Analysis/blob/1c673ce8a448831498edb79ef04311b1d34e2344/Screenshots/ttest_lot3.png)
+**In contrast, Lot 3 has a P-Value of 0.04168, which is below the significance level of 0.05.
+This means that there is enough evidence to reject the null hypothesis..**